miladshiraniUCB/King-County-Property-Prices-Prediction/README.md

 **11. Summary and Suggestions.** In this section we discuss the model and we will we will give some suggestions as an answer to our business question.

+**12. Next Steps.** In this section we suggest how we may be able to improve the accuracy of our model.